RL Solutions,

-As physical and digital wayfinding systems become more sophisticated, they still often fail to meet the needs of deaf and hard-of-hearing individuals.
-Designers and product teams, while well-intentioned, frequently lack direct insight into the lived experiences of these users—leading to communication barriers that limit autonomy and inclusion.
+Problem: As physical and digital wayfinding systems evolve, they still often overlook the needs of deaf and hard-of-hearing individuals.
+Despite good intentions, designers and product teams frequently lack firsthand insight into these users’ lived experiences—resulting in communication barriers that limit autonomy and inclusion.
+How might we create

-How might we share the everyday experiences of deaf individuals navigating public and digital environments to build empathy and inspire more inclusive wayfinding design?
+Empathetic content that reveals the experience of deaf individuals navigating everyday environments to inspire more inclusive wayfinding design.

 Previous